9 Places for the Tastiest Sarson ka Saag and Makki ki Roti in Delhi

 5. IKK Panjab ₹₹

 IKK Panjab does presentation very well.
-My meal came with a large selection of Indian condiments (various pickles and sauces) all beautifully presented on a carved wooden board.
+My meal came with a large selection of Indian condiments (various pickles and sauces), all beautifully presented on a carved wooden board.
 At the end of the meal the server brought over a whole tray of mouth fresheners and savoury candies, the first time I’ve experienced this in a Delhi restaurant.

 The saag itself had great texture, not too creamy with some pieces of greens indicating it may have been prepared in the traditional method of grinding by hand.
 It was very lightly spiced, perfect for someone with less tolerance, but a bit too bland for my taste.
-The roti was nice and crisp but quite light on the corn flour.
+The roti was nice and crisp, but light on the corn flour.

 The restaurant is located right beside Rajouri Garden Market with plenty of street parking.
 Although the food was a bit light on spice for me (unusual in a Punjabi restaurant) the service, presentation and taped music were all really good.